 This meeting is devoted to case consultation of cases brought to the group forum, with the goal of enhancing conceptualization, interventions and application of research to practice.
 All staff rotate in presenting their cases at case conference, providing opportunities for modeling case presentations and giving and receiving feedback on challenging clinical issues.

 Outreach training and experience are emphasized in the internship.
 Throughout the year all interns participate in structured workshops and training presentations for residential life, academic departments, student groups and other organizations on campus.
 There is an optional rotation in outreach and there are occasionally requests for consultation and team-building with university departments.

-In-service training seminars
+Professional development training seminars

 Interns attend weekly training seminars conducted by staff and visiting presenters.
 The seminars are designed to offer perspectives in a number of areas of importance to emerging psychologists.
 Examples of past seminar modules include time-limited therapy, psychological assessment, ethics and legal issues, developmental issues, cross-cultural counseling, organizational consultation, crisis intervention, psychopharmacology, DSM-IV criteria, couples therapy, managed health care, visits to local treatment facilities and cultural attractions and professional development issues.
 Interns may also request topics of special interest to them.

-Training Director meeting
+Training Coordinator meeting

 The Training Director conducts a weekly group meeting with interns during which interns are encouraged to discuss openly any aspect of their internship, and to share their perceptions of their training experience.
 The Training Director responds to any issues and works for resolution if a problem areas should arise.